LuisSousaRego/imitante/README.md

 Choose which subreddit the posts are from

-Example:
 `python3 /src/main.py --subreddit WritingPrompts`

 ##### --posts

 Max number of posts to read

-Example:
 `python3 /src/main.py --posts 500`

 ##### --order

 Order of the Markov chain

-Higher number should get better results, too high and it will just quote text from posts

-Recommended: 1 to 3
+Higher number should get better results, too high and it will just quote text from posts.
+Recommended 1 to 3

-Example:
 `python3 /src/main.py --order 2`